praveenkumar-s/learnpythonthehardway-vn/Exercise_01-A-Good-First-Program/readme.md

 # Excercise 1: Good First Program

-## I. Ví dụ
+## I. For example

 ### 1.1.In this article, we will create an excercise1.py file to print on the screen but with strings.
 2
-B1: Tạo 1 file exercise1.py chèn nội dung sau vào file:
+B1: Create a file exercise1.py insert the following content into the file:

     print "Hello World!"
     print "Hello Again"